 - Are you in this place and you would like help now?

-- Are you in a relationship and you fear a break up?
+- Are you in a relationship, and you fear a breakup?